-The State Board of Finance has seven voting members consisting of the Governor, the Lieutenant Governor, the State Treasurer and four members appointed by the Governor with the advice and consent of the Senate.
+The State Board of Finance has seven voting members consisting of the Governor, the Lieutenant Governor, the State Treasurer, and four members appointed by the Governor with the advice and consent of the Senate.
 No more than two appointed members may be from the same political party.
 The DFA Secretary serves as the Executive Officer of the Board and is a non-voting Board member.
 The Board, in addition to other powers and duties provided by law, has general supervisory authority over the fiscal affairs of the State and over the safekeeping and depositing of all money and securities belonging to, or in the custody of, the State.
 The Governor serves as the President of the Board.

 The DFA is the principal financial organization of State government and performs through its divisions the duties and functions relating to State and local government financing and general administration.
 The executive and administrative head of the DFA is the Secretary, who is appointed by the Governor with the advice and consent of the Senate.
-The Board of Finance Division is a division of the DFA that provides operational, analytical, and administrative support to the Board.
+The Board of Finance Division of the DFA provides operational, analytical and administrative support to the Board.
 The Director of the Board is appointed by the DFA Secretary with the approval of the Board.

 The Legislature consists of 112 members and is divided into a Senate and a House of Representatives.
-Senators are elected for four-year terms, and members of the House are elected for two-year terms.
+Senators are elected for four-year terms and members of the House are elected for two-year terms.
 The Legislature convenes in regular session annually on the third Tuesday in January.
 Regular sessions are constitutionally limited in length to 30 calendar days in even-numbered years and 60 calendar days in odd-numbered years.
-Accordingly in 2019 a 60-day regular session convened on January 15, and in 2020 there will be a 30-day regular session.
+In 2020 a 30-day regular session convened on January 21, and in 2021 there will be a 60-day regular session.
 Special sessions of the Legislature may be convened by the Governor.
-Extraordinary sessions may be convened by the Legislature under certain limited circumstances.
-Legislators do not receive any salary but do receive per diem and mileage allowances while in session or performing official State business.
+In June 2020, the Governor convened the first special session of 2020, running from June 18 through June 22, for the legislature to address critical budget and other legislation related to the impacts of COVID-19.